Hendy/umbraco-look/README.md

  ## Indexing

 Look can be used in a number of ways.
-Once installed it offers .Net seams for indexing additional data (`name`, `date`, `text`, `tags` and `location`) into any existing Exmaine Content or Member indexers (without having to change any configuration files) - this has been termed 'Hook Indexing'.
+Once installed it offers .Net seams for indexing additional data (`name`, `date`, `text`, `tags` and `location`) into any existing Exmaine Content or Member indexers (without having to change any configuration files).
-Look also includes an Exmaine indexer that when configured (see [Examine configuration](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)) can index Umbraco content, media, or member nodes, and also properties that return collections of IPublishedContent (eg. Nested Content).
+Look also includes an Exmaine indexer that when configured (see [Examine configuration](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)) can in addition to indexing Umbraco content, media and member nodes, also index properties that return collections of IPublishedContent (eg. Nested Content).

 To configure the indexing behaviour, functions can be set via static methods on the LookConfiguration class (all are optional).
 If a function is set and returns a value then custom Lucene field(s) prefixed with "Look_" will be used.